deifysolutions/uwezolearning_dfy/README.md

-# uwezolearning_dfy
-Uwezo Learning Solution and Portal for iBeads
+Uwezo learning Solution and Portal for ibeads